6 Ways To Cope With Stress

 It may also be helpful to step back and consider your circumstances to see whether they may indicate potentially high stress levels.
 Common causes of ongoing stress can include things like relationship conflict, financial difficulties, health problems, changes in employment status, poor balance of work and free time, family responsibilities, and a consistently busy schedule with minimal time for rest or enjoyment.

-Symptoms of the fight-or-flight response of stress like those listed above can significantly interfere with daily life and well-being on their own.
+Long-term stress can raise blood pressure and harm physical health, leading to issues like hypertension and heart disease.
+Stress symptoms, like those listed above, can interfere with daily life and well-being.
 Over the longer term, they can also lead to more serious complications, such as:

 • Mental health challenges like depression, anxiety, and compassion fatigue